hkdb/Densify/README.md

 ## Future Plans

-- Chance to insert a watermark to the compress PDF
+- Insert watermark directly from code avoiding the use of external file.

 ## Disclaimer